FDLA/FAMTE Conference 2026

 Call for Papers

-The deadline date for the call for papers is November 15, 2025.
+The deadline date for the call for papers is December 15, 2025.

 Find more information about submission types and where to submit papers.